hygeena/Python_Projects/README.md

 # Python_Projects

-I am a beginner-level programmer in Python and created this repository to share my programs.
+I am a beginner-level Python programmer, and I created this repository to share my scripts.